Let's Talk About Your Case

 What is considered a breach of fiduciary duty in Georgia?

-A breach of fiduciary duty occurs when someone entrusted to act in another’s best interest fails to do so.
-Georgia law imposes strict obligations on fiduciaries, and violations can lead to civil liability.
+A breach happens when someone trusted to help you fails to do so.
+Georgia law sets strict rules, and breaking them can lead to a lawsuit.

 How do I know if I have a fiduciary litigation claim?

-If you believe a fiduciary has acted in bad faith, you may have grounds for a claim.
-Our attorneys can review your situation and help determine whether a legal duty was breached.
+If you believe a trusted person acted in bad faith, you might have a claim.
+Our attorneys can look at your case and see if a legal duty was broken.

 Can I remove a fiduciary who is not doing their job?

 Yes.
-In Georgia, courts can remove a fiduciary for misconduct, failure to perform duties, conflicts of interest, or abuse of authority.
+In Georgia, courts can remove a fiduciary for bad behavior, ignoring duties, conflicts of interest, or abusing their power.

 What remedies are available in fiduciary litigation?